berea/bc-wp-2015/README.md

 front page in child-theme-1.
 It's not quite the same logic as we need for the logo, and it is achieved in a different way at the bottom of header.php.

+Similarly, the header display itself for child themes is substantailly different, so to trap for that we have added logic in functions.php to inject an identifier for the child theme (it's the child theme's directory name).
+If you change that, functions and css elements will need to be updated (_bc-additons).

 When the dust settles, we need to revisit the theme structures and do a little cleanup to streamline and clarify.
-These two behaviors are prime candidates for that cleanup.
+These behaviors are prime candidates for that cleanup.

 ------